Embedded Web UI Framework for Production Device Dashboards

 Web UI Wizard

-Mongoose Web UI designer allows to build pro device dashboards
+Mongoose Web UI builder allows to build pro device dashboards

 fast - no frontend skills needed.